kinivi/tello-gesture-control/README.md

 git lfs pull
 ```

-After that, run `main.py` and press "k" to enter the mode to save key points（displayed as 「MODE:Logging Key Point」）
+After that, run `main.py` and press "k" to enter the mode to save key points
+(displayed as 「MODE:Logging Key Point」）

 **mode.img**